Switching your business to a new energy supplier

 You won't get a cooling-off period when you switch.
 Only switch when you’ve looked at all the information and are clear on the terms of the contract.
 If you change your mind you might have to pay a termination fee.

-Ask your supplier to tell you what your broker is getting for setting up the contract.
 You should ask your supplier to explain how the broker is paid - for example, money from every unit of energy your business uses.
 You can compare this with what your broker told you they were getting.

 If you're a microbusiness

-Your supplier can tell you the total amount of money your broker is getting for setting up your contract.
+Your supplier must tell you the total amount of money your broker is getting for setting up your contract.
 They should tell you this in a way that’s easy for you to understand.
 They should also tell you how much:

 • money they get for every unit of energy your business uses